ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Features

-- Handshake properties of TLS
+- Handshake properties of TLS.
-- Multiple encrypted streams over a single connection without head-of-line blocking
+- Multiple encrypted streams over a single connection without head-of-line blocking.
 - Packet payload encryption and complete packet authentication (with the exception of the Public Reset packet, which is not authenticated).

 ### Protocol Dependencies

-- QUIC transport relies on UDP
+- QUIC transport relies on UDP.
-- QUIC transport relies on TLS 1.3 for authentication and initial key derivation
+- QUIC transport relies on TLS 1.3 for authentication and initial key derivation.
-- TLS within QUIC relies on a reliable stream abstraction for its handshake
+- TLS within QUIC relies on a reliable stream abstraction for its handshake.

 ## MinimalT

-MinimalT is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility.
+MinimalT is a UDP-based transport security protocol designed to offer confidentiality, mutual authentication, DoS prevention, and connection mobility {{MinimalT}}.
 One major goal of the protocol is to leverage existing protocols to obtain server-side configuration information used to more quickly bootstrap a connection.
 MinimalT uses a variant of TCP's congestion control algorithm.

 ### Protocol Description